According to Emirates Airlines Media Centre, Emirates, the world’s largest...

 10. ENTIRE AGREEMENT

-These Terms, including any legal notices and disclaimers contained on this Website, constitute the entire agreement between Seven Stones Indonesia and you in relation to your use of this Website, and supersede all prior agreements and understandings with respect to the same.
+These Terms, including any legal notices and disclaimers contained on this Website, constitute the entire agreement between Bali Expat and you in relation to your use of this Website, and supersede all prior agreements and understandings with respect to the same.

 11. GOVERNING LAW & JURISDICTION